-In common with all audits under ISAs (UK), we are also required to perform specific procedures to respond to the risk of management override.
+In common with all audits under ISAs (UK), we are required to perform specific procedures to respond to the risk of management override.
 In addressing the risk of fraud through management override of controls, we tested the appropriateness of journal entries and other adjustments; assessed whether the judgements made in making accounting estimates are indicative of a potential bias; and evaluated the business rationale of any significant transactions that are unusual or outside the normal course of business.

-In addition to the above, our procedures to respond to the risks identified included the following:
+In addition to the above, our procedures to respond to the risk identified included the following:

-- reviewing financial statement disclosures by testing to supporting documentation to assess compliance with provisions of relevant laws and regulations described as having a direct effect on the financial statements; - performing analytical procedures to identify any unusual or unexpected relationships that may indicate risks of material misstatement due to fraud; - enquiring of management and in-house legal counsel concerning actual and potential litigation and claims, and instances of non-compliance with laws and regulations; and - reading minutes of meetings of those charged with governance, reviewing internal audit reports and reviewing correspondence with HMRC and the FCA.
+- reviewing financial statement disclosures by testing to supporting documentation to assess compliance with provisions of relevant laws and regulations described as having a direct effect on the financial statements; - reviewing management's judgements and estimates relating to impairment on the Company's investments in subsidiaries for indicators of management bias; - performing analytical procedures to identify any unusual or unexpected relationships that may indicate risks of material misstatement due to fraud; - enquiring of management and legal counsel concerning actual and potential litigation and claims, and instances of non-compliance with laws and regulations; and - reading minutes of meetings of those charged with governance, reviewing internal audit reports and reviewing correspondence with HMRC and the FCA.

-INDEPENDENT AUDITORS' REPORT TO THE MEMBERS OF SCOTTISH WIDOWS FINANCIAL SERVICES HOLDINGS (continued)
+INDEPENDENT AUDITORS' REPORT TO THE MEMBERS OF SCOTTISH WIDOWS FINANCIAL SERVICES HOLDINGS